June 25, 2025, 2:14 pm | Read time: 3 minutes

 As a user clarifies in a comment on the “9To5Mac” report, Apple is violating its own App Store guidelines with the Wallet notification.
 According to the design guidelines for developers, section 4.5.4, “Push notifications must not be used for advertising or direct marketing purposes unless customers have explicitly opted in to receive them.”
 Users must also have the option to revoke permission.

 Currently, the display of push notifications for advertising purposes in the Wallet app is automatically active.
-Users cannot turn them off.
+Users cannot turn this off.
 The only exception is for testers of the beta version of iOS 26.